vishvesh193/fbclone/README.md

-1.Open the terminal in Visual Studio
+1. Open the terminal in Visual Studio

-2.Write the following command :
+2. Write the following command :

 npx create-react-app fb-clone